quanqinle/WebAndAppUITesting/README.md

 1. JDK >= 8 (The minimum Java version required is still 8.)
 2. Maven >= 3
 3. Selenium 4
-4. Appium 3
+4. Appium (java-client 8)
-5. TestNG 6 -- TODO: replace testNg with Junit
+5. TestNG 6 -- TODO: to replace testNg with Junit
-6. IDE (eclipse or others, this tutorial takes eclipse as an example) + TestNG plugin + Maven plugin
+6. IDE (Eclipse or others, this tutorial takes Eclipse as an example) + TestNG plugin + Maven plugin

 ## Android